Vinaya5/firsttrail/README.md

 # firsttrail
-this is to test if it is working in was
+this is to test if it is working in aws